Danny Chard

-Daniel Chard (born 1 June 1980) was a bang average English cricketer.
-He was a right-handed batsman and right-arm medium bowler.
+Daniel Martin Chard (born 1 June 1980) is a former English cricketer.
+He was a right-handed batsman and right-arm medium-pace bowler.
 He was born in Bristol.

 Chard made his List A debut for Gloucestershire Cricket Board during the 2001 season, having made two appearances for the team in the 38-County Cup earlier in the season.
-However, he did not bat in the match as he is not very good.
+However, he did not bat in the match.
 He made his second and final List A appearance exactly a year later, for Wiltshire.
 He scored 7 not out and took figures of 2-36 from 10 overs.

-Since 2006, Chard has played in the Cockspur Cup for Corsham.

-He now plays for a small village near bath.